-- The value of the Shares (owned by members of the Fund) is represented by the Shareholders principal and interest earned.
-Shares entitle the holder to a pro rata share of the Fund's net assets in the event of a shareholder liquidating his or her investment. - The Shares of the Fund are not listed on the Ghana Stock Exchange.
-Applicants may set up a new account with the Fund to buy Shares of the Fund.
-When applicants buy Fund shares, the Shares are purchased at the last published price. - A Shareholder wishing to redeem his or her investment with the Fund can do so by submitting a request for redemption to the Fund.
+- The value of the shares (owned by members of the Fund) is represented by the Shareholders' principal and income earned.
+Shares entitle the holder to a pro rata share of the Fund's net assets in the event of a shareholder liquidating his or her investment. - The shares of the Fund are not listed on the Ghana Stock Exchange, Applicants may set up a new account with the Fund to buy shares of the Fund.
+When applicants buy Fund shares, the shares are purchased at the last published price. - A Shareholder wishing to redeem his or her investment with the Fund can do so by submitting a request for redemption to the Fund.
 Redemptions are priced at the last published price.